 Again, the formula is evaluating the ability to leverage assets.
 The higher the turnover rate, the better the leveraging of net current assets.

 But now, let’s break this down further.
 Any entrepreneur or business owner would love to have more working capital.
 In reality, working capital is essential for long-term survival.
 Working capital exists for two reasons: 1) it increases solvency and 2) provides funds for business opportunities (purchasing fixed assets, utilizing early payment discounts, bulk purchases etc.).
-So the higher the working capital, the more secure the business operation.
-So assuming sales is again $5,000,000 and working capital increases to $300,000, the working capital turnover rate decreases to 16.667:1.
+The higher the working capital, the more secure the business operation.
+Assuming sales is again $5,000,000 and working capital increases to $300,000, the working capital turnover rate decreases to 16.667:1.

 Think about this for a few moments, a higher working capital improves the current ratio; provides greater security; increases liquidity and is just downright good business sense.
 Yet an increase in net working capital decreases working capital turnover.